 In a typical experiment, SLBs were formed, incubated with 10 nM HKE for $40$ min, and washed thrice with KMEH.
-During this incubation time, F-actin was polymerized.
-First, $10\%$vol of $10\times$ ME buffer ($100$ mM MgCl2, $20$ mM EGTA, pH $7.2$) were mixed with the G-actin stock (for TIRF experiments unlabelled G-actin was supplemented with $10\%$ of Alexa488-labeled G-actin) and incubated for 2 min to replace G-actin bound Ca2+ ions with Mg2+.
-Addition of $2\times$ KMEH buffer, supplemented with $2$ mM Mg-ATP, induced F-actin polymerization at a final G-actin concentration of $5$ $\mu$M. After $20-30$ min incubation, the desired amount of F-actin was added to the SLBs using blunt cut $200$ $\mu$l pipette tips.
-An incubation of $30$ min allowed the F-actin layer to bind to the SLB at steady-state.
-For the addition of myosin II filaments to the sample, intermediate dilutions of myosin II proteins were prepared in milliQ water at $10$x the final concentration from fresh myosin II stock ($4$mM, $500$mM KCl) in a test tube and incubated for $5$ min to allow the myosin II filament formation.
-Then, $1/10$ of the sample buffer was replaced with the myosin II filament solution and supplemented with Mg-ATP ($100$ mM) at $0.1$ mM final concentration.
-Afterwards, the evolution of the acto-myosin system was observed for up to $60$ min.
+During this incubation time, F-actin was polymerised.
+First, $10\%$vol of $10\times$ ME buffer ($100$ mM MgCl2, $20$ mM EGTA, pH $7.2$) was mixed with the G-actin stock (for TIRF experiments unlabelled G-actin was supplemented with $10\%$ of Alexa488 labelled G-actin) and incubated for 2 min to replace \(Ca^{2+}\) ions bound to G-actin with \(Mg^{2+}\).
+The addition of $2\times$ KMEH buffer, supplemented with $2$ mM Mg-ATP, induced the polymerisation of F-actin at a final G-actin concentration of $5$ $\mu$M. After incubation for $20-30$ min, the desired amount of F-actin was added to the SLB using blunt cut $200$ $\mu$ l pipet tips.
+An incubation of $30$ min allowed the F-actin layer to bind to the SLB at steady state.
+For the addition of myosin II filaments to the sample, intermediate dilutions of myosin II proteins were prepared in milliQ water at $10$x the final concentration of fresh myosin II stock ($4$mM, $500$mM KCl) in a test tube and incubated for $5$ min to allow the formation of myosin II filaments.
+Then, $1/10$ of the sample buffer was replaced with the myosin II filament solution and supplemented with Mg-ATP ($100$ mM) at the final concentration of $0.1$ mM.
+Subsequently, the evolution of the acto-myosin system was observed for up to $60$ min.
 Typically, the system showed a remodelling behaviour for the first $10-15$ min before contraction and aster formation started (due to ATP concentrations below $10$ $\mu$M as estimated from the activity of myosin II and earlier reports \cite{smith_molecular_2007}).
-Once, the system reached a static, jammed state and no myosin activity could be observed, the system could be reset into a remodelling state by addition of Mg-ATP ($100$ mM) to a final concentration of $0.1$ mM.
-Each step of this procedure was performed on the microscope stage, which allowed us to check its state continuously.
+Once the system reached a static jammed state and no myosin activity could be observed, the system could be reset to a remodelling state by adding Mg-ATP ($100$ mM) to a final concentration of $0.1$ mM.
+Each step of this procedure was performed on the microscope stage, allowing us to continuously check its state.
 The open chamber design allowed the addition of each component without inducing flows that would perturb the actin network.
-All experiments were performed at room temperature ($22^\circ$C) and evaporation of buffer was minimal ($<5\%$vol).
+All experiments were carried out at room temperature ($22^\circ$ C) and buffer evaporation was minimal ($<5\%$vol).
 Details about the actin, myosin and ATP concentrations used in each experiment can be found in Table \ref{tab:ExpConditions}.